Electroweak phase transition with the confinement scale of the strong sector or dilaton in the minimal composite Higgs model: EWPT with dilaton

 Note that the total potential needs to be normalized so that $V_\text{eff}(T,0,0)=0$.

-When we switch $f\to f\chi/\chi_0$, Dilaton have already involved in the one-loop contributions to Higgs potential through the new mass functions in Eqs. (\ref{70}-\ref{72}).
-That is, at the one loop level, we consider the contributions of SM particles with the mass components corrected by Dilaton (as seen in Eqs. (\ref{70}-\ref{72})).
-Therefore, Dilaton still has a thermal contribution to the potential (Eq. \ref{75}).
-Furthermore the thermal contribution of Dilaton is also expressed through $\Delta V^\beta_\chi(\chi,T)$ (Eq. (\ref{67})).
+When we switch $f\to f\chi/\chi_0$, the dilaton have already involved in the one-loop contributions to the Higgs potential through the new mass functions in Eqs. (\ref{70}-\ref{72}).
+That is, at the one-loop level, we consider the contributions of the SM particles with the mass components corrected by dilaton (as seen in Eqs. (\ref{70}-\ref{72})).
+Therefore, dilaton still has a thermal contribution to the potential (Eq. \ref{75}).
+Furthermore, the thermal contribution of the dilaton is also expressed through $\Delta V^\beta_\chi(\chi,T)$ (Eq. (\ref{67})).

-In addition, we do not consider the thermal contribution of Dilaton alone, because the mass component of Dilaton (as seen in Eq.(\ref{60})) comes from the Dilaton potential, which does not interact with the Higgs field (although Dilaton interacts with the Higgs field and only to the 4th order as in Eq.(\ref{eq:CHMDilaton_Vhiggs}), the mass component of Dilaton does not come from interacting with the Higgs field).
-Again, we consider the thermal contributions of SM particles at the one loop level, because their mass comes from interacting directly with the Higgs field.
-However, at higher orders, the higher-order thermal contributions of Dilaton must still be considered.
+In addition, we do not consider the thermal contribution of the dilaton alone, because the mass component of the dilaton (as seen in Eq.(\ref{60})) comes from the dilaton potential, which does not interact with the Higgs field (although dilaton interacts with the Higgs field and only to the 4th order as in Eq.(\ref{eq:CHMdilaton_Vhiggs}), the mass component of the dilaton does not come from interacting with the Higgs field).
+Again, we consider the thermal contributions of SM particles at the one-loop level, because their mass comes from interacting directly with the Higgs field.
+However, at higher orders, the higher-order thermal contributions of the dilaton must still be considered.

+We consider the full one-loop effective potential, when considering the quantum correction component of the particles at zero temperature, to make the numerical solution converge better.
+The $F$ functions are quite difficult to calculate because of the weak convergence.

 \item\textbf{Step 4}: Find the critical temperature $T_c$ and $\qty(\chi_c,\hat h_c)$ which are the minima of $V_\text{eff}(T_c, \chi_c,\hat h_c)$ such that